SLRN Investors Have Opportunity to Lead ACELYRIN, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Dec.
-13, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against ACELYRIN, Inc. ("Acelyrin" or the "Company") (NASDAQ: SLRN).
+BENSALEM, Pa., Dec.
+18, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against ACELYRIN, Inc. ("Acelyrin" or the "Company") (NASDAQ: SLRN).

 Class Period: May 4, 2023 – September 11, 2023